little-samo/CI/README.md

 ## 📦 What is CI?

 **CI (Creative Identity)** is where we publish brand-approved artwork for the Little Samo Inc. organisation.
-Use the files here in your READMEs, blog posts, slide decks, or anywhere you need to show off the Little Samo brand.
+Use the files here in your READMEs, blog posts, slide decks, service documentation, or anywhere you need to show off the Little Samo brand and projects.

 *   Logos for **Little Samo** _(company)_ and **SamoAI** _(framework)_
 *   Character renders & animations for **Samo** and **Nyx** — with more friends to come
-*   Screenshots & short demo clips that illustrate our products
+*   Project assets including screenshots, demos, and service materials

 All assets live under version control and are delivered through **Git LFS** so your clones stay light-weight.